Dakini/AnimeColorDeOldify/README.md

 I used the danbooru dataset, which you can find more information [here](https://www.gwern.net/Danbooru2019).
 The dataset is a total of ~3 TB, with over 3 millions images.

-ITo start right away on your own machine with your own images or videos without training the models yourself, you'll need to download the pretrained models.They can be found here
+To start right away on your own machine with your own images or videos without training the models yourself, you'll need to download the pretrained models.They can be found here

 - [Image](https://www.dropbox.com/s/0m1rwdk7je1r39j/MQT9QHUfXxKpQ9b2CPda89htDBzFtmHD9r2YZsHp.pth?dl=0)
 - [GrayScale](https://www.dropbox.com/s/ojrwwsre1gt6sfx/UDLVQJgsv5RwrTkVWAhS9LrdGDFzdbuN2SFxCFsZ.pth?dl=0 )